Shekhar9521/low-level-design-primer/README.md

 ## Under development
 Interested in adding a section or helping complete one in-progress?
 [Contribute](https://github.com/prasadgujar/low-level-design-primer/edit/master/README.md)!

-- how to guide and study material along with various resources.
+- How to guide and study material along with various resources.
-- add more questions and improve exisiting questions.
+- Add more questions and improve exisiting questions.
-- add solutions for the problems along with their detailed explaination (maybe video)
+- Add solutions for the problems along with their detailed explaination (maybe video)

 ## Credits
 Credits and sources are provided throughout this repo.